Search

 As indicated in the above clarity grade chart, a VVS diamond contains minute inclusions that range from extremely difficult (VVS1) to very difficult (VVS2) to see at 10× magnification.
 Typical inclusions that might set the VVS grade include:

-• Pinpoints, needles, internal graining or clouds that are visible only through the pavilion (the portion of a polished gem that is below the girdle) or are extremely difficult to see face-up at 10× magnification (VVS1)
+• Pinpoints, needles, internal graining or clouds that are visible only through the pavilion (the bottom half of a diamond that is below the girdle) or are extremely difficult to see face-up at 10× magnification (VVS1)

 • Pinpoints, needles, internal graining or clouds that are very difficult to see face-up at 10× magnification (VVS2)